 While H&M in particular has made itself a high-street beacon for sustainable goods including recycled and organic fabrics, little has been achieved in recent years to mitigate the volume of waste arising from mass-produced fashion.
 By rejecting the whole fast fashion narrative and shopping more sustainably we can send a clear message to all clothing retailers still trading on the ‘disposable’ mentality which leads consumers to discard clothing more often.
 You could even argue that offering recycling facilities is a distraction from the core issue, which is that we can all now afford to buy far more clothes than we actually need, with unnecessary cost to the planet occurring throughout the entire lifecycle of each garment, from land-wasting material cultivation through polluting fabric manufacture or cruelly-sourced animal materials to transport and processing it as waste.

 Most of us already have more clothes in our wardrobes than we could ever wear.
-For when we do need new clothing, buying second-hand is one of the simplest ways to tackle waste.
-If we do consider buying something newly manufactured, let’s at least choose a classic that’s well made and will look stylish for many years.
+For when you do need new clothing, buying second-hand is one of the simplest ways to tackle waste.
+If you do consider buying something newly manufactured, at least choose a classic that’s well made and will look stylish for many years.